SOCI/soci/docs/installation.md

 List of variables to control common SOCI features and dependencies:

 * `SOCI_CXX11` - boolean - Request to compile in C++11 compatibility mode.
 Default is `OFF`, unless [CMAKE_CXX_STANDARD](https://cmake.org/cmake/help/v3.1/variable/CMAKE_CXX_STANDARD.html) with version `11` or later is given in the command line.
-* `SOCI_SHARED` - boolean - Request to build shared libraries for SOCI core and all successfully configured backends.
-Default is `ON`.
+* `BUILD_SHARED_LIBS` - boolean - Request to build shared libraries for SOCI core and all successfully configured backends.
+Default is `OFF`.
-* `SOCI_STATIC` - boolean - Request to build static libraries for SOCI core and all successfully configured backends.
-Default is `ON`.
-* `SOCI_TESTS` - boolean - Request to build regression tests for SOCI core and all successfully configured backends.
+* `BUILD_TESTING` - boolean - Request to build regression tests for SOCI core and all successfully configured backends.
-* `WITH_BOOST` - boolean - Should CMake try to detect [Boost C++ Libraries](http://www.boost.org/).
-If ON, CMake will try to find Boost headers and binaries of [Boost.Date_Time](http://www.boost.org/doc/libs/release/doc/html/date_time.html) library.

 #### Empty (sample backend)